 - You may not have taken in the last twelve months or more than five times in your lifetime

 However, no points are assessed against your Driver’s License if you attend a driver improvement school upon approval by your DL State.
-Please note: Driver School: If you are a licensed in any other State other than Florida check with your local DMV to ensure they approve a withhold of points with an out of state Driving School Election
+Please note: Driver School: If you are licensed in any State other than Florida, check with your local DMV to ensure they approve a withhold of points with an out-of-state Driving School Election.

 Driver License Check– You may use this link to see if your license is eligible for driver improvement school.

 Option 3: Contest the Ticket in Court

 If you choose to contest the ticket, you must make your request for a hearing in writing to the Clerk (See #3 above) within 30 days of the date of the citation.
 You will be notified of your court date via U.S. Mail.
 Please be sure to provide a valid postal address.